thomas-maurice/cachou/README.md

 The point of this library is basically to be a middleware between the process comsuming data, and the source of truth itself.
 As an example you could have something like that

 ## How to make a struct cacheable
-Simply add a `cachou:"uid"` tag toa  string or int field.
+Simply add a `cachou:"uid"` tag to a  string or int field.
 Like so
 ```go
 type User struct {
 	ID	   int64  `json:"id" datastore:"id" cachou:"uid"` // this *must be unique*